18F/tts-buy-cloud-marketplace-dev-team/solicitation_documents/RFQ.md

 -   Similar Experience: The Government will evaluate the offeror’s experience in performing projects of similar scope and complexity.
 The Government will also evaluate the offeror’s experience with open source software development, human-centered design, and continuous deployment methods.

+b.
 Phase 2: Pricing Schedule - Offeror’s Price as provided in the price quotation received via the Google Form will be reviewed separately from the technical evaluation.

 11.2 Technical Evaluation Factors
 ---------------------------------